-9.1 - TEAM LEADERS / ATHLETES'S MEETING [PR]
+9.2 - TEAM LEADERS / ATHLETES'S MEETING [PR]

-- 9.1.1 The Team Leaders/Athletes Meeting must be held between three (3) and 30 hours before the first start.
-The meeting determines, amongst other things, the final entry details and confirm details of the course and the time schedule. - 9.1.2 After the meeting the definitive Competition Schedule must be available at the course, giving names and NF of the athletes and the revised start list. - 9.1.3 The following information must be posted or distributed to Team Leaders at least five (5) hours before the Team Leaders Meeting including: - 9.1.3.a Detailed information on the course(s) and their markings; - 9.1.3.b Starting time(s) and procedures; - 9.1.3.c Starting line; - 9.1.3.d Finishing line; - 9.1.3.e Athletes racing numbers; - 9.1.3.f Obligatory safety equipment requirements; - 9.1.3.g Transport arrangements for boats and athlete, if being provided by the organisers.
+- 9.2.1 The following information must be posted or distributed to Team Leaders at least five (5) hours before the Team Leaders Meeting including: - 9.2.1.a Detailed information on the course(s) and their markings; - 9.2.1.b Starting time(s) and procedures; - 9.2.1.c Starting line; - 9.2.1.d Finishing line; - 9.2.1.e Athletes personal competition numbers; - 9.2.1.f Obligatory safety equipment requirements; - 9.2.1.g Transport arrangements for boats and athlete, if being provided by the organisers. - 9.2.2 The Team Leaders/Athletes Meeting must be held between three (3) and 30 hours before the first start.
+The meeting determines, amongst other things, the final entry details and confirm details of the course and the time schedule. - 9.2.3 After the meeting the definitive Competition Schedule must be available at the course, giving names and NF of the athletes and the revised start list.

-9.2 - ALTERATION OF ENTRIES AND WITHDRAWS [PR]
+9.3 - ALTERATION OF ENTRIES AND WITHDRAWS [PR]

-- 9.2.1 Notification of alterations must be given at the Team Leaders Meeting. - 9.2.2 The Race Director may in exceptional circumstances accept written replacement of named athletes by named reserves up to one (1) hour before the start of the first race. - 9.2.3 The Race Director's decision as to what constitutes an exceptional circumstance is final and is not subject to appeal. - 9.2.4 The withdrawal of an entry is considered final and no renewed entry of the same athlete/crew is allowed.
+- 9.3.1 Notification of alterations must be given at the Team Leaders Meeting. - 9.3.2 The Race Director may in exceptional circumstances accept written replacement of named athletes by named reserves up to one (1) hour before the start of the first race. - 9.3.3 The Race Director's decision as to what constitutes an exceptional circumstance is final and is not subject to appeal. - 9.3.4 The withdrawal of an entry is considered final, and no renewed entry of the same athlete/crew is allowed.
 Entry fees will not be refunded.

-9.3 - ALTERATION AT THE ORDER OF EVENTS [PR]
+9.4 - ALTERATION AT THE ORDER OF EVENTS [PR]

-- 9.3.1 The sequence of races given in the invitation, and the intervals between the races as given in the Competition Programme, are binding on the organisers. - 9.3.2 Alterations cannot be made unless the respective Team Leaders at the Team Leaders Meeting give their consent.
+- 9.4.1 The sequence of races given in the invitation, and the intervals between the races as given in the Competition Programme, are binding on the organisers. - 9.4.2 Alterations cannot be made unless the respective Team Leaders at the Team Leaders Meeting give their consent.